AvaruusStudios/HeroWorkshop/CONTRIBUTING.md

 > **Note:** Please don't submit an issue to ask questions.
 You'll get faster results by reviewing the Frequently Asked Questions (FAQs).

 ## <a name='WhatShouldIKnowBeforeIStart'></a>What Should I Know Before I Start
-Hero Workshop is an open source project to support the players of the Star Wars Role Playing Game.
+Hero Workshop is an open source project to support the players of Pen+Paper Role-Playing Games with a focus on Star Wars.
 We aim to make it easier to crete a character and build a unique story with other fellow players.

 The Hero Generator Module is as a modular JavaFX application.
 Every tab you interact with and the menubar are their own FXML file.
 The Game Master Module will also be a modular JavaFX application.